-a sensor is installed.
+To detect and deter the chassis being stolen, a lock with a sensor is installed.
 It connects the trailer with the driver's cabin through the saddle plate.
 The alarm is activated when an unauthorized decoupling occurs and sends an alarm to the vehicle cab and the AMC.

-The case study team concluded that the equipment used provided an acceptable antitheft deterrent and physical protection to the vehicle, chassis and container.
-Used in conjunction with the driver and AMC response procedures the above-mentioned proposals meet the intent and requirements for a TSR 1 container road transport.
+The case study team concluded that the equipment used provided an acceptable antitheft deterrent and physical protection to the vehicle, chassis, and container.
+Used in conjunction with the driver and AMC response procedures, the above-mentioned proposals meet the intent and requirements for a TSR 1 container road transport.
 This solution could be incorporated by an LSP into their TSR 1 Certification plans.